MicrosoftDocs/windows-ai-docs/docs/apis/index.md

 - [**Azure AI Services**](/azure/ai-services/what-are-ai-services): Azure offers an entire suite of AI services available through REST APIs and client library SDKs in popular development languages.
 For more information, see each service's documentation.
 These cloud-based services help developers and organizations rapidly create intelligent, cutting-edge, market-ready, and responsible applications with out-of-the-box and prebuilt and customizable APIs and models.
 Example applications include natural language processing for conversations, search, monitoring, translation, speech, vision, and decision-making.

 ## Model Instantiation

-There are many different models and APIs within WCR, but they all follow the same pattern for acquiring and setting up the model.
-Below shows an example of instantiating a model for the TextRecognizer API.
+APIs within Windows Copilot Runtime follow the same pattern for acquiring and setting up a model.
+The following example demonstrates instantiating a model for the TextRecognizer API.

-1. Check to see the model status with GetReadyState.
-If the model is ready, you can skip step 2 and call the CreateAsync method described in step 3.
+1. Check to see the model status with `GetReadyState`.
+If the model is ready, skip step 2 and call the `CreateAsync` method described in step 3.
 If the model needs to be prepared, proceed to step 2.
-All other statuses are errors for why the model cannot be used, and the app must handle them accordingly.
+All other status messages are errors for why the model cannot be used.
+The app must handle these errors accordingly.

-1. The next step is to prepare the model with EnsureReadyAsync.
-The method returns an IAsyncOperationWithProgress which can be used to track progress and the result of the operation once its complete.
+2. Prepare the model with `EnsureReadyAsync`.
+The method returns an `IAsyncOperationWithProgress` which can be used to track progress and the result of the operation once it's complete.

-1. Assuming the model download and preparation were successful, the method will return a success code.
-From there, you call the CreateAsync method which will return the object which you can call APIs against.
-Note that if you call CreateAsync before the model is ready, the method will fail.
+3. Assuming the model download and preparation were successful, the method will return a success code.
+Call the `CreateAsync` method to return the object which you can call APIs against.
+If you call `CreateAsync` before the model is ready, the method will fail.

 ```cpp
 #include <winrt/Microsoft.Windows.AI.h>